Martin-Lorentzon/clean-blender-addon-template/README.md

 Tip: Add the Reload Scripts operator to your Quick Favorites in Blender

 ## Why is this not a template for the new extensions?
 Extensions don't mesh well with my personal use of Blender add-on development.
-I like placing my tools in one or more script directory and those tools won't get recognized as the new extension kind, don't ask me why.
+I like placing my tools in one or more script directory and those tools won't get recognised as the new extension kind, don't ask me why.
 Extensions also require a Manifest file.
 So long you're not uploading your add-on to the Blender Extensions platform, you don't need to care about all this.
 If you *do* plan to eventually share your tools with the world - add a Manifest file.

 ## How to use this for your own add-on